Last updated on

 Later on, I’ll make introductions to some of the insurance providers people are using right now for cycle touring and bikepacking trips.
 There is a slight bias towards UK-based insurers, as this is where most of my readers call home, but many of the companies listed below will insure residents of almost any country, so keep reading.

-The 2 Different Things People Mean When They Talk About Cycle Touring & Bikepacking Insurance
+The Two Different Things People Mean By “Cycle Touring & Bikepacking Insurance”

 We all see cycle touring and bikepacking through slightly different lenses.
-Which lens usually depends on where we came to cycle touring from – usually either a predominantly cycling background, or a predominantly travelling background.
+Which lens usually depends on where we came to cycle touring from – usually either a cycling background, or a travelling background.
 This affects how we think about the intersection of cycling, travel, and insurance.

 Cyclists tend to think about insurance policies that’ll cover damage to or theft of their bicycles while they’re travelling with them.